-The general framework for vocational education is the Law on Vocational Education (OG 30/09, 24/10, 22/13, 25/18), and the main mechanism for vocational training is vocational education for bound craft programmes, which consists of an expert-theoretical part and practical teaching and exercises.
-Education lasts for three years, with practical work in at least one part of the programme, and is compulsory for all participants as prescribed by the Crafts Act (OG 143/13).
+The general framework for vocational education is the Law on Vocational Education, and the main mechanism for vocational training is vocational education for bound craft programmes, which consists of an expert-theoretical part and practical teaching and exercises.
+Education lasts for three years, and practical work in at least one part of the programme and is compulsory for all participants, as prescribed by the Crafts Act (OG 143/13).

-The Apprenticeship Contract is concluded by the craftsman and the student and/or their parent or guardian.
+The Apprenticeship Contract is concluded by the craftsman and the student and/or his parent or guardian.
 The contract governs mutual rights, obligations and responsibilities between craftsmen and students during the course of apprenticeship programmes: the beginning and duration of apprenticeship, the student's working time at the workshop or at the work site, the duration and schedule of the student's leave, the material allowance for the duration of the apprenticeship and the obligations of craftsmen regarding the implementation of curriculum.

-As a rule, the programme participants receive a cash award for the workshop that is paid each month in accordance with the provisions of the Apprenticeship Contract, which is an integral part of the By-law on the Minimum Requirements for Apprenticeship Contract (OG 63/14) and By-law on Amendments to the By-law on the Minimum Requirements for Apprenticeship Contract (OG 80/2018).
+As a rule, the programme participants receive a cash award for the workshop that is paid each month in accordance with the provisions of the Apprenticeship Contract, which is an integral part of the By-law on the Minimum Requirements for Apprenticeship Contract.

-The main social partner in the implementation of the apprenticeship programme is the Croatian Chamber of Trades and Crafts, and in some programmes the Croatian Employers' Association is also included.
-In the regular education system at secondary school level, the Croatian Chamber of Trades and Crafts conducts licensing of crafts and legal entities for the implementation of practical teaching and training.
+The main social partner in the implementation of the apprenticeship programmes the Croatian Chamber of Trades and Crafts, and in some programmes the Croatian Employers' Association is also included.
+In the regular education system at the secondary school level, the Croatian Chamber of Trades and Crafts conducts licensing of crafts and legal entities for the implementation of practical teaching and training.